 Creation of Samphire Hoe

-As the Tunnel boring machines cut the chalk marl it was loaded onto rail tipper wagons, brought back along the tunnel and then moved onto the surface by conveyor belt.
+As the Tunnel boring machines cut the chalk marl, it was loaded onto rail tipper wagons, brought back along the Tunnel and then moved onto the surface by conveyor belt.
 1.7km of sheet piling enclosed lagoons were then infilled with the chalk marl.
-The area became a 24hours a day work site.
+The area became a 24hours a day work site, 7 days a week.

-Once construction works were completed, the site was then landscaped to provide an undulating topography including some low lying wetlands.
+During the end of the construction phase, landscaping was progressively made to provide an undulating topography including some low lying wetlands.